Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

+#### Looking at those with highest (>95% or >90%) and lowest (<5% or <10%) predicted T1D risk  on clinical prediction model

+95%/5% thresholds:
+* 84,991/194,404 have probability <5%
+    * Includes 1,483 (1.7%) with current Type 1 diagnosis (7.4% of the Type 1 group)
+    * This includes 812 with Type 1 codes only (5.6% of this group) and 671 of mixed; Type 1 (12.3% of this group)
+    * Of 1,483 Type 1s, 35 (2.4%) are not currently on any meds, and 88 (5.9%) are not currently on insulin from records
+* 1,052/194,404 have probability >95%
+    * Includes 160 (15.2%) with current Type 2 diagnosis (0.1% of the Type 2 group)
+    * This includes 88 with Type 2 codes only (0.1% of this group) and 72 of mixed; Type 2 (0.5% of this group)
+    * Of 160 Type 2s, 37 (23.1%) are not currently on any meds, and 101 (63.1%) are not currently on insulin from records

+&nbsp;

 Characteristics of those scoring >90% and <10% compared to whole cohort (Type 1 includes those with only Type 1 codes and mixed coding, same for Type 2):

 | | Type 1 overall | Type 2 overall | Concordant Type 2 (probability <10%) | Discordant Type 1 (probability <10%) | Concordant Type 1 (probability >90%) | Discordant Type 2 (probability >90%) |